Thailand is without a doubt the most popular destination in Southeast Asia, but unfortunately, the current visa situation can be limiting.

-It can be overwhelming to apply for a visa the for the first time, especially because some consulates have silly little requirements you might not even be aware of.
+It can be overwhelming to apply for a visa the for the first time.
+Some consulates have silly little requirements you might not even be aware of.

 But compared to other places we've gotten a visa in, Penang has been easy and hassle free.
-Once Victoria applied for a Philippine visa in Kathmandu and a transportation strike forced her to walk a long distance across one of the world's most hectic cities to retrieve her passport.
+Once Victoria applied for a Philippine visa in Kathmandu which is daunting on it's own.
+However, a transportation strike made things even worse.
+And she was forced to walk a long distance across one of the world's most hectic cities to retrieve her passport with the visa.

-Another time we applied for an Indian visa in Sri Lanka and the visa got delayed so we missed our connecting transportation and had to book another hotel night in one of most overpriced cities in South Asia, we're looking at you Colombo.
+Another time we applied for an Indian visa in Sri Lanka and the visa got delayed so we missed our connecting transportation.
+In turn, we were forced to book another hotel night in one of most overpriced cities in South Asia.
+We're looking at you Colombo!

 Where To Stay in Penang, Malaysia

-The fact that we have visited Penang on several occasions means we have tried multiple accommodations and in the process, we’ve learned how to find the best hotels in Penang, Malaysia.
+Since we have visited Penang on several occasions we have tried multiple accommodations and in the process, we’ve learned how to find the best hotels in Penang, Malaysia.

-We recommend that you stay around Little India and Chinatown when you visit Penang since this is where you’ll find all the Thai visa services, but also the delicious food that Georgetown has gotten so famous for as well as all of the sightseeing.
-It’s just the most practical to stay in this area.
+We recommend that you stay around Little India and Chinatown when you visit Penang.
+Firstly because this is the area where you’ll find all the Thai visa services.
+Secondly, because this is where you'll find the delicious food that Georgetown has gotten so famous.
+And finally, because of the sightseeing.
+As you can imagine, it's just the most practical area to stay in.

-Most of the cheap hotels in Georgetown, Penang are located around Love Lane where you can find several hostels and guest houses with both shared and private bathrooms.
+Most of the cheap hotels in Georgetown, Penang are located around Love Lane.
+Here, you'll find several hostels and guest houses with both shared and private bathrooms.

 On the other side of Little India towards the harbor, you tend to find accommodation and hotels that are a bit more expensive, although still very affordable.